vairavan-ven/AniTrack/README.md

 repo can be cloned or can be accessed from deployed link: https://powerful-escarpment-36215-b12952e42c2d.herokuapp.com/

 ## Usage
-Users can create an account to save any anime that they search to a watchlist to keep track of which animes they want to watch
+Users can create an account to save any anime that they search to a watchlist to keep track of which animes they want to watch.
+User's also have access to a profile page where they can update their username or delete thier account

 ## License